Easton Wrongful Death Attorney

 Connect With an Easton Wrongful Death Attorney Today

-Since 1985, Drake, Hileman & Davis, PC, has successfully litigated wrongful death claims on behalf of surviving family members and other qualified dependents.
+Since 1985, Drake, Hileman & Davis, PC, has successfully litigated personal injury and wrongful death claims on behalf of surviving family members and other qualified dependents.
 Just recently, our firm secured a $2M verdict in a wrongful death action.
 With over a century of combined legal experience, our attorneys are accustomed to navigating the complications of a wrongful death lawsuit, even when the wrongful death at-issue occurred due to the negligence of a healthcare professional.

 The carelessness of a healthcare professionals can lead to serious injury, or even death.
 When the negligence of a healthcare professional in any facility — whether a small clinic, or a larger hospital like Easton Hospital or St. Luke’s — leads to the wrongful death of a loved one, you may be entitled to recover damages.
 Call (888) 777-7098 for a free consultation with an Easton wrongful death attorney today.